Dare to Care Bully Prevention & Life Skills Inc.

 Our Requests What You Can Do

-Schools and community groups cannot effectively deal with the pervasive issue of bullying without significant support from outside resources.
+Schools and Sporting organizations cannot effectively deal with the pervasive issue of bullying without significant support from outside resources.

-Dare to Care's ability to work with these schools and organizations is impaired only by budgetary constraints.
-We have always prided ourselves in providing schools and other youth-based organizations with program subsidies so that no one is denied the support they need due to lack of funds.
+Dare to Care's ability to work with schools and sporting organizations is impaired only by budgetary constraints.
+We have always prided ourselves in providing program subsidies to all schools and sporting organizations so that no one is denied the support they need due to lack of funds.
 The only way we can continue to do this is through the generous donations made from private and public sources:

 - Donate directly on our website